About ZenHub Workspaces

 - Is “Done” really done?
 And does my team know and understand our definition of Done?
 This often-missed step is a crucial part of any agile project.

-Organize your Board using multi-action
+Organize your Workspace using multi-action

 You can select multiple Issues in two ways.
 First, you can simply click a profile picture to select the first Issue:

 Once your first Issue is selected, you can continue highlighting additional Issues by clicking on them.
 Once you've selected all relevant Issues, find the bulk action you want to perform at the top of your task board:

 You'll notice that the Issues remain selected so that you can make additional updates if needed.
 Click either “Done”, “clear all” at the top-left corner of the Workspace, or unselect all of the Issues by clicking on them again to exit selection mode completely.

 This is also a handy way to start organizing your work and standardizing your workflow.
 You can update labels, assignees, Milestones, Epics, and make movements between pipelines to Issues and Pull Requests at once.